Rate this Page

 • "ray" – runs in a Ray actor, suitable for distributed setups.
 Requires env to be a callable and policy_factory to be provided.

-Backpressure / overlap policy: calling trigger_eval() while a previous evaluation is still running either raises immediately (busy_policy="error"; default) or queues the new request (busy_policy="queue").
-Use pending to conditionally skip trigger calls:
+Backpressure / overlap policy: calling trigger_eval() while a previous evaluation is still running skips the new request by default (busy_policy="skip"), raises immediately (busy_policy="error"), or queues the new request (busy_policy="queue"). trigger_eval() returns True when a request was accepted and False when it was skipped.

 Callback thread-safety: when on_result is provided, it is invoked from the evaluator’s async coordination thread after the rollout completes.
 If the callback writes to a logger, the callback is responsible for any locking it needs.